 No surprise, strongman President Erdoğan’s muscular Turkish sentiments don’t extend to doing or saying anything about the ongoing genocide of Muslim Turks in Xinjiang.
 Across China, the roundups of Uyghurs, Kazakhs, Uzbeks, and Kyrgyz – all of them Turks – continue in silence.
 As Turkey, Kazakhstan, or Uzbekistan, so too Imran Khan’s Pakistan turns its back quietly.
 So much for ethnic solidarity.
 So much for the ummah.
 The mange-ridden bazaar dog that is the modern Islamo-nationalist strongman very willingly rolls over – for his favoured master.

-Xinjiang.
-Tibet.
-The outer reaches of Gansu or Qinghai.
-The Central Asian colonies and frontiers of the modern political entity we know as ‘China’ are very likely crucial to the evolution and ancient history of Cannabis sativa.
+Xinjiang, Tibet, or the outer reaches of Gansu or Qinghai – the Central Asian colonies and frontiers of the modern political entity we know as ‘China’ are very likely crucial to the evolution and ancient history of Cannabis sativa.
 Everyone with an interest in the origins of our plant should know these places.
 Everyone with any interest in anything whatever – their own freedom included – should pay attention to them.
 Xinjiang is one possible future in store for all of us.

 The Turks of eastern Central Asia – China, if you like – are being erased.

-At who or what Xi Jinping will stop is not obvious, a looming horror hanging over those of us with friends or family in Taiwan.
+At who or what Xi will stop is not obvious, a looming horror hanging over those of us with friends or family in Taiwan.
 Christians, ethnic Mongolians, Hui Muslims, followers of Yiguandao and Falun Gong, and now even Chinese Buddhists – if they or their friends are not already in the camps, they fear the knock.
 Meaningful trades unions were long ago crushed, like activists, lawyers, journalists, and any form of civil society outside the Party.
 Welcome to the ‘Great Rejuvenation of the Chinese Nation’ as undertaken by that excrescence of the European Enlightenment, Marxist–Leninism.
-Unlike the Coronavirus, Communism is very definitely a disease of Western origin, whatever ‘Chinese characteristics’ it has since excreted.
-Meanwhile, Apple, Nike, and Coca-Cola lobby the Senate against the Xinjiang slave labour bill – ‘forced’ labour bill….
+Unlike the Coronavirus, Communism is very definitely a disease of western origin, whatever ‘Chinese characteristics’ it has since excreted.
+Meanwhile, Apple, Nike, and Coca-Cola lobby the Senate against the Xinjiang slave labour bill – ‘forced’ labour bill, if you prefer….

-This small study is about Cannabis in the same way Ata Tohum is about seeds.
-This is science in the service of politics, genomics in the service of ethnonationalists, the overriding purpose to serve as one more cog in the machinery of a genocidal state, a falsified story about Cannabis and ‘China’ cooked up to prove that “our civilization belongs here and has been here since time immemorial.”
+Suffice to say, this genomics study is about Cannabis in the same way Ata Tohum is about seeds.
+This is science in the service of politics, genomics in the service of ethnonationalists, our plant coopted to serve as just another cog in the machinery of a genocidal state….

-As ‘the cannabis sativa plant’ would tell you, if it could talk, Mike Ives is not a science writer.
+As ‘the cannabis sativa plant’ would tell you, if it could talk, Ives is not a science writer.
 Ostensibly this is a study on botany, where the map should be determined by geography – not PLA ideology.
 In no way, shape, or form do Xinjiang, Mongolia, or Tibet comprise parts of East Asia.
-Read the paper carefully and – contrary to the authors’ assertions – its data actually point to two centres of domestication, one in Xinjiang (Central Asia) and one in Chifeng (NE Asia, Inner Mongolia).
+Read the paper carefully and – contrary to its authors’ assertions – its data actually point to two centres of domestication, one in Xinjiang (Central Asia) and one in Chifeng (NE Asia, Inner Mongolia).

-Where does weed come from?
+So, where does weed come from?
 Analysis of fossil pollen suggests Northeast Tibet may be where the plant speciated.
-That’s also Central Asia.
-For an alternative take on Ren’s paper try ‘Welcome to a New Era in the Politicization of Cannabis.’
-Racialization, if you want to follow that thought further.
+That’s also Central Asia….

 The new nationalist strongmen and their followers will ignore science and as far as feasible shape it to their will.
 Days after the terrifying 2021 report from the IPCC, the implementation of 43 new coal-fired power stations was announced by the Party.
-Beside that, this small study from Ren and fellow travellers is just a pathetic example of what happens when data and sources are pushed and stretched to the limit for a racist agenda, in this case Han ethnonationalism.
+Beside that, this small study is just a pathetic example of what happens when data and sources are pushed and stretched to the limit for a racist agenda, in this case Han ethnonationalism.
 No coincidence, its publication arrives with a new crackdown on China’s universities.